montif1975/Wifi-Light-Thermo/README.md

 In Access Point Mode, the default network SSID is "PICOW-WIFI" and the password is "PicoWifiPass".
 The default IP address of the device is 192.168.8.1 and it acts as DHCP server for up to 4 clients.

+Obviously all the connections and PINs used can be modified by acting on the defines present in the code.

 ## Web interface

 The simple web server implemented in the device serve this pages: